 Provide traffic safety engineering and related police enforcement training to local officials, public works staff and local traffic safety committees by holding free workshops at various locations around the state.
-Distribute the recently finalized Safety Handbook for Oregon's Local Roads and Streets and provide development of a Quick Reference Guide to the 2009 Manual on Uniform Traffic Control Devices.
+Update the electronic version of the Safety Handbook for Oregon's Local Roads and Streets and provide development of a Quick Reference Guide to the 2009 Manual on Uniform Traffic Control Devices.